-During the review period, the following non-survey monitoring occurred:
+During the reporting period, the following non-survey monitoring occurred:

-- M1 Motorway inspection and audit of pavement condition and bridge audits. - Optic Fibre Cables Telstra Optical Time Domain Reflectometer routine cable analysis completed. - Water pipeline visual inspections of pipeline route for moisture when longwall face in proximity to pipe. - Princes Highway weekly visual inspections of pavement, culverts and road furniture nearby longwall operations. - Garrawrra inspection of buildings completed.
+- M1 Motorway bridge inspections and audit. - Water pipeline visual inspections of pipeline route for moisture when longwall face in proximity to pipe. - Princes Highway weekly visual inspections of pavement, culverts and road furniture nearby longwall operations.

-Monitoring of infrastructure owned by Axicom, Endeavour Energy, TransGrid, Optus, Telstra, Roads and Maritime Services, SESLHD, Sydney Trains, Sydney Water and Wollongong City Council was conducted during the review period for subsidence impacts.
+Monitoring of infrastructure owned by Axicom, Endeavour Energy, TransGrid, Optus, Telstra, Roads and Maritime Services, South Eastern Sydney Local Health District, Sydney Trains, Sydney Water and Wollongong City Council was conducted during the review period for subsidence impacts.

 Visual inspections of the Old Princes Highway in June and July 2020 identified fine cracking of the pavement that did not pose a safety issue, rather it created a potential for water to seep through to the subbase.
 In consultation with Wollongong City Council crack sealant was applied in August and September 2020 to prevent water ingress.
+Additional bitumen tape was applied in September 2021 in conjunction with Wollongong City Council and no further water sealing works were required in 2022.